Mandatory requirements

 3

 Concepts and practice skills of therapeutic exercise and physical modalities from previous courses in the Rehabilitation Therapy Assistant program are applied to both simple and complex health conditions.
-Focus will be placed on applying interventions as part of a comprehensive client-centred treatment plan in a simulated clinic setting.
+Focus will be placed on applying interventions as part of a comprehensive client-centered treatment plan in a simulated clinic setting.

 Pre-requisites: